 You’ve heard of chargebacks before - the pesky issue that arises when customers want their money back.
 Why do they happen?
-What can you do about them?
+What can you do about chargebacks?
 With knowledge and insights, you can reduce your chances of getting chargebacks and resolve them sooner when they do happen.

 First things first: what exactly are chargebacks?
 A chargeback is a transaction that has been disputed by the cardholder.
-Chargebacks occur for two primary reasons: quality issues or fraud.
+Chargebacks occur for two primary reasons: quality issues or chargeback fraud.
 For example, an item the cardholder received may not be what was advertised, or a fraudster stole a cardholder’s information, used it to make a purchase, and the purchase showed up on the cardholder’s statement.

 Cardholders dispute the charge with their bank, and are credited the funds.
 To cover these funds, merchant accounts are debited.
 Fortunately for merchants, it doesn’t end there.